jonathanread/SitefinitySamples.PressReleaseWebService/README.md

 * Username: service@progress.com Password: password has create credentials for the Press Release Content(custom) type

 There is only one page in the website with a custom MVC widget to show how to retrieve the token, use the refresh token, make 'get' request, and make a 'post' request.

+Sample widget code is in the MVC folder.